 I am a visual artist, originally from Quebec in Canada now based in Ballydesmond in the West of Ireland.
 I have painted with oils for many years but life brought me on all sorts of different roads and painting became somewhat of a rarely visited friend.
 As I discovered a passion for restoring and upcycling old things and woke up my creative mind, my brushes came calling again.
 Although most of my time is now spent around my painting business, I still allow time for upcycling, putting brushes to something else than canvas, something also dear to my heart.

-I launched my Art business in 2016 selling original paintings and taking commissions for original artworks.
+I launched my Art business in 2016 selling my original paintings and taking commissions.
 My main goal is to create something beautiful that will speak to you, whatever it whispers is your own.
-I hope you can get lost in the colours and that something there will make you smile.
+I hope you can get lost in the colors and that something there will make you smile.

 My work and inspiration

 I enjoy the unspoiled landscapes, the contrast in light at different times, in different weather.
 I will often stop on the side of the road, just to capture the brief moment when the light is just perfect, and as I am a dreadful photographer, I interpret what I see in paint.

 I also can’t resist the beauty of colorful towns and fishing boats, I have long running series on these and I keep revisiting the subjects.
 I work mainly with oil paints in a style that is intuitive and expressive.
 Bold colours and contrasts, full texture and perspective are what define my paintings.
 I enjoy above all the process of sculpting with the rich paint, freely yet methodically making the colours meet or mix on the canvas.

 My creative processMy work often starts with several pictures and sketches, just from the side of the road or from a lovely town that spoke to me whilst I visited.
 I might use a main picture to help construct my composition, but will use several others, maybe completely unrelated to create a color palette.